Are you Homeschooling and loving it? or not?

 Take hold of that precious time that is so valuable to them.
 Time is fleeting and you will be so glad you did slow things down to make the most of them.
 Don’t include too much in your day.

 You are not a Supermom.
 Just a very normal loving one.

-NOW – here I have feedback from Karina Roux of Chronicles of a Homeschool Life with her experience.
+NOW – here I have feedback from Karina Roux – a home school mum with her experience.